patka/cassandra-migration/README.md

 * script (text)

 "applied_successful" and "version" together make the primary key.
-The version of the database schema is equivalent to the highest number returned by the version column.
-This means, even if your counting does not start at one (because you removed some very old scripts) the version is not affected by this.
+The version of the database schema is equivalent to the highest number returned by the version column where applied_successful is true.
+This means, even if your counting does not start at one (because you removed some very old scripts) the schema version is not affected by this.

 All migrations that are marked as applied_successful = false do not affect the version number in any way.
 It is also perfectly legal to have the same version number once with a successful execution and one with a failing execution,